JeffreyLeeLi/jeffreyleeli.github.io/_posts/2014-07-03-euler-001-multiples-of-3-and-5.md

 See?
 One loop, plus a branch, done.

-Pretty simple, ah~~~

-But ...

-What about performance?

-Save above code into `main.go`, measuring with `time`, and we get:
+Save above code into `main.go`, and run:

+	$ go run main.go
+	233168

+Got the right answer.
+Pretty simple, ah~

+But that's it?

+### What about performance?

+Measure it with `time`:

 	$ time go run main.go
 	233168
 	go run main.go  0.20s user 0.04s system 95% cpu 0.251 total

 Within half a sec, not so bad.

 As can be easily noted, duration will increase with the upper limit.

-So before measuring, let's make it easier for us.
+Before measuring furtherly, let's make the work easier.

 ### Show me the source!
 Again!